Restaurant Incentives, Rewards & Contests

 Well, before you choose one of those five panic strategies, first consider that the training probably didn’t achieve the long-term results you’d hoped for because A) you treated training as an event, rather than a process; or B) you didn’t know that the number one enemy of training outside the classroom is habit, not a “bad attitude.”

-Finally, this is where incentives, contests and rewards come into play.
-Once people are trained in a new skill, they have to break old habits.
+This is where incentives, contests and rewards come into play.
+Once employees are trained in a new skill, they have to break old habits.
 How do you entice them to do so?
 Think of contests, incentives and rewards as habit-breaking or behavior-modification devices that supplement and support training.
 Don’t think of or try to use contests, incentives or rewards as last-ditch tricks to juice up sales in the last two weeks of the month or the last quarter of the year.
-It didn’t break overnight, you can’t fix it in a minute.
-Always train first to modify behavior, not attitude, and think of contests, incentives and rewards as ways to get employees to break bad habits, if necessary, in order to consistently use what they’ve learned.
+It didn’t break overnight, you can’t fix it in a minute. .

 Get More Restaurant Training Tips